 Improving upon the original WF-1000X earbuds, the new model has been redesigned and improved.
 The charging case is a little bulky, but the total run-time of 24 hours is very impressive.

 With great noise cancelling and the ability to tweak everything, including the touch key functions, in the companion app and use Siri or Google Assistant hands-free, they're a great buy.

 Read our full Sony WF-1000XM3 review

 In a sense, the Galaxy Buds+ don’t add much to the originals.
 The same design, similar sound, and a couple of software tweaks.
-But the original Buds were already a great true wireless option, and those minor adjustments make them even better.
-Active noise-cancelling might have been a nice addition, but at £159/$149 that would be a big ask.
+Active noise-cancelling might have been a nice addition, but that would be a big ask at this price.

 That’s all burying the lede though, because the real sell here is the battery life on the buds.
-11 hours’ playtime is basically the best around, and enough that you’ll struggle to run the Buds+ down before wanting to pop them back in the case anyway.
-Fast charging for the buds and wireless charging for the case make them easy to top up too, and the result is that we’ve never worried less about battery on any wireless headphones.
+11 hours’ playtime is basically the best around, and we’ve never worried less about battery on any wireless headphones.

 We could find small things to complain about - the glossy case, slightly fiddly touch controls, the lack of AptX audio codec support - but ultimately the Galaxy Buds+ are great.
 And thanks to the inclusion of iOS app support, now they’re great no matter what phone you use them with.